dezrez/Rezi-Spa-Data-Importer/README.md

-## Rezi Spa Data Importer
+## Rezi Spa Random Data Importer

-Small App To Import Groups and Properties onto your Rezi API
+Small App to import random Groups and Properties onto your Rezi API.
+For test development only, not to be used on live accounts!

 ### Installation